 As noted above the Association has two principal sites, Markenfield Road and Steelgarth, both of which are in Harrogate.
 The properties on both sites are well maintained, are easy to let (as evidenced by the low void loss), require no major works (as identified on the annual inspections) and are in good neighbourhoods.
 The Board has not identified any individual property or group of properties which are not contributing to the surplus being generated by the Association.
-Therefore it is the aim of the Association to retain its existing assets and use its reserves, borrowing capacity and other value for money gains it makes to expand its property base when opportunities arise.
+Therefore it is the aim of the Association to retain its existing assets and use its reserves to invest in the leasehold properties as noted above thus expanding its property base.

-During the year the Board reviewed its strategic direction and considered if a different approach to delivering its purpose should be put in place.
-The Board felt that they had not yet explored development opportunities for a sufficient period to make any changes at the present time.
-This is a matter which will be re visited in the future.
+The Board reviewed its strategic direction and considered if a different approach to delivering its purpose should be put in place in 2018.
+At that time the Board felt that they had not yet explored development opportunities for a sufficient period to make any changes at the present time.
+The leasehold property acquisition will enable the Association to increase its number of properties and thus meet its purpose.
+The strategic direction of the Association will be reviewed again in the future following the completion of the acquisition and refurbishment works.